Learn what to expect before and after you are vaccinated for COVID-19.

 - Shortness of breath

-If you notice any of these symptoms, seek medical care right away.
+If your child or teenager has any of these symptoms, get medical help right away.